Everything You Need To Know About The New Facebook Pages Experience

 • Seamless interactions with other public figures, brands, and people via access to Feed: Follow other public figures, brands, and partners to create a Feed with topics that matter to you.
 Stay up to date and connect with people and content on your new Page Feed.

 • Your new Page Feed will be separate from your profile.
 You can follow different Pages and profiles to curate a unique experience for your Feed on the new Page.
 Anyone with full control will see this Feed.
+The page's feed functions similarly to a personal feed and can be used to engage with groups and other pages.
+You can also share content in groups to increase exposure and engagement.

 • Actionable insights and more relevant notifications

 • Updated Page Management tools: You can give others Facebook access or task access to manage the Page.
+Improved admin access means admins can now manage permissions more easily, and admin roles are preserved during the transition.

 So how can you optimize your settings on new Facebook Pages?